Ladder Operator Block-Encoding: Results

-The results presented in this Section are generated using three open-source software libraries: LOBE \cite{lobe}, OpenParticle \cite{openparticle}, and Symmer \cite{Weaving_2025, PhysRevResearch.5.013095, doi:10.1021/acs.jctc.2c00910, Kirby2021contextualsubspace}.
+The results are generated using several open-source software libraries.
 LOBE \cite{lobe} provides methods to construct and validate block-encoding circuits, including those presented in this work.
-These circuits are implemented using Cirq \cite{cirq} and are numerically verified for block-encodings of up to 18 qubits.
-OpenParticle is used to construct and manipulate the operators in terms of fermionic, antifermionic, and bosonic ladder operators.
-The Symmer software library is used for various subroutines, including expanding the ladder operators in the Pauli basis.
-The software library \cite{grover-rudolph-github} is used to determine the rotation angles required for arbitrary state preparation using the Grover-Rudolph Algorithm \cite{grover2002creating}.
+Circuits are implemented and simulated using Cirq \cite{cirq} and are numerically verified for block-encodings of up to 18 qubits.
+OpenParticle \cite{openparticle} is used to construct and manipulate the operators in terms of fermionic, antifermionic, and bosonic ladder operators.
+The Symmer software library \cite{Weaving_2025, PhysRevResearch.5.013095, doi:10.1021/acs.jctc.2c00910, Kirby2021contextualsubspace} is used for various subroutines, including expanding the ladder operators in the Pauli basis.
+A separate software library \cite{grover-rudolph-github} is used to determine the rotation angles required for arbitrary state preparation using the Grover-Rudolph Algorithm \cite{grover2002creating}.